49 Interesting Sex Facts You Probably Didn’t Know

 Want to do better at work?
 Have more sex at home.

 Having sex might get you your next promotion—and no, we’re not talking about sleeping with your boss.
 It turns out that having a happy sex life was linked with improved job satisfaction and greater engagement at work, both of which can help advance your career, according to a study done by Oregon State University.
-Find out how to tell how much sex is right for you and your partner.

 Men suffer from low libido as much as women do